Making a Targeted Investment

 - Employer receives a code to share with employees who must use it when they apply

-- Verification must be uploaded by the 7th of the month (following the month it was paid to your employees) for the working parent to receive the match from HHS.
+- Verification must be uploaded monthly for the working parent to receive the match from HHS.
+Please read and review the How to Guide for Employers

 Family Size (Adults and Children) |